ai-computing/aicomp/k8s_kubeflow_install/README.md

 ```
 08-port-forward-kubeflow-master-only.sh
 ```
 Then you can connect Kubeflow dashboard through web browser using following url.
+You will get some warning.
+Ignore it.
 ```
 https://[master node ip]:8080
 ```